 London’s best rooftop bars have got attitude and altitude.

 1. Prince of Wales, Brixton

-A multi-storey pub-meets club, the Prince of Wales rooftop offers a Rum Shack, live music and DJ sets across a terrific two-tier terrace.
-Hop to beats from the likes of Norman Jay and Giles Peterson at one of south London’s best rooftop bars, pint in hand.
-You can also dance till dawn (OK, 3am) at the venue’s legendary Rooftop Nights, taking place on select Fridays and Saturdays from now until September, or join in the fun at their euphoric Sunday daytime parties.
+A multi-storey pub-meets-club, the Prince of Wales rooftop offers a Rum Shack, live music and DJ sets across a terrific two-tier terrace.
+Bounce to beats from the likes of Norman Jay and Giles Peterson at one of south London’s best rooftop bars, pint in hand.
+Don’t miss out on their Fleetwood Mac rooftop party or Rum & Reggae Rooftop bash.

 467-469 Brixton Road, SW9 8HH.
 Nearest station is Brixton.

 2. Savage Garden, City

 This glossy new rooftop bar opened just last year, 12 floors above the Hilton DoubleTree hotel in Tower Hill. offering views of Tower Bridge from their fine terrace.
 Expect ‘savagely Portuguese’ wines, top-flight nibbles and a price point to match – you are in the City, after all.
 Find out more.